eclipse-csi/gradually/EF3SCL.md

 ### Secure the dependencies

 * **License compliance:** all third-party dependencies are properly vetted for license compliance and IP cleanliness.
   * ✅ guaranteed by default by virtue of being an Eclipse Foundation project and adhering to Eclipse Foundation Development Process.
-* **Software Composition Analysis (SCA):** Employs an SCA tool to automatically identify vulnerable dependencies before release, mitigating potential security risks.

 ### Secure the build